 Section 1.
 Number of Meetings

-There shall be four meetings in a calendar year, with the second meeting known as the state conference, and there shall be a business session at each meeting.
+There shall be four meetings in a calendar yea. with the second meeting known as the state conference, and there shall be a business session at each meeting.
+One meeting may be a state conference, with a business session.
 Every effort shall be made to avoid a conflict with any national, regional, academic, or religious observance likely to affect the ability of the membership to attend.

 Section 2.
 Invitations to Host Meetings